 Facts and Stats

 - Prostate Cancer Foundation BC recommends that every man over the age of 50 start a discussion with their health care provider about having a DRE and a PSA test.
 Prostate Cancer Foundation BC believes PSA testing should be used as part of "smart screening", a personalized approach where men are tested to establish a baseline number.
 Subsequent tests are performed to monitor any changes to the baseline.
 If a change is detected, the patient and his health care provider should discuss a course of action based on his personal risk factors.
 This could include other diagnostic procedures such as a digital rectal exam, biopsy or even an MRI.

-- Prostate Cancer is the third leading cause of cancer death in Canadian men (behind lung cancer).
+- Prostate cancer is the third leading cause of cancer death in Canadian men (only behind lung and colorectal cancer)

 - Prostate Cancer afflicts men 50 years of age and older, with the incidence increasing with age.
 Men with a family history of Prostate Cancer are at increased risk so these examinations and tests should begin at age 45.

 - Prostate Cancer has no known causes or prevention.

 - Detection and treatment in its earliest stages (while it is still small and confined to the prostate) provides the best chance for a complete cure.